syncfusion-content/javascript-docs/js/PivotChart/Getting-Started.md

 NuGet Package: [Click here](http://helpjs.syncfusion.com/js/installation-and-deployment#configuring-syncfusion-nuget-packages) to know more about script and style sheets available in NuGet package.

 ###Control Initialization
-In-order to initialize a OlapChart widget, first you need to define a “div” tag with an appropriate “id” attribute which acts as a container for OlapChart widget.
-Then you need to initialize the widget using ejOlapChart method.
+In-order to initialize a PivotChart widget, first you need to define a “div” tag with an appropriate “id” attribute which acts as a container for PivotChart widget.
+Then you need to initialize the widget using ejPivotChart method.

 {% highlight html %}